 B08086_01_03.png

-You might be tempted to look at the leaning curve that shows the loss over time to see how quickly you learn.
+You might be tempted to look at the learning curve that shows the loss over time to see how quickly the network learn.
 Here the higher learning rate starts faster, but then it plateaus, whereas the lower learning rate keeps on going and gets better.
-It is a very familiar picture for anyone who's trained neural networks.
+It is a very familiar picture for anyone who has trained neural networks.
 “Never trust how quickly you learn”.

 Stochastic Gradient Decent-SGD